iPad 9 LTE Button Control Cable Replacement

 Step 16

-- Twist that pick around the top-right corner of the iPad to break free the adhesive.
+- Gently rotate the pick around the top-right corner of your iPad to carefully break the adhesive seal.

 Step 17

-- Grab a new opening pick and gently slide it right into the heart of the iPad's right edge.
-You're doing great!
+- Grab a fresh opening pick and gently slide it along the right edge of your iPad, aiming for the center.
+Easy does it—you're on the right track!

 Step 18